Efim-Maisak/price-deflation-tg-bot/README.md

 # price-deflation-tg-bot
-Telegram bot for price deflation.
+Telegram bot for price deflation by indexes.

 Used libraries:
 - telegraf.js